DeterminateSystems/nix-installer/README.md

 ## Installation Differences

-Differing from the current official [Nix](https://github.com/NixOS/nix) installer scripts:
+Differing from the upstream [Nix](https://github.com/NixOS/nix) installer scripts:

 * In `nix.conf`:
   + the `auto-allocate-uids`, `nix-command` and `flakes` features are enabled